 In the middle of 1993, Matthew Bannister was promoted as controller at BBC Radio 1.
-He decided to essentially gut the station's Adult Contemporary playlist and heritage DJ's (who were perceived as bland and egotistical) and relaunch it as a Top 40 station with a more laddish DJ's to gain more teen and youth listeners.
-Dave Lee Travis, one of those heritage DJ's, got wind that he would be thrown out by year's end, and ultimately decided to quit at the tail end of his programme... announcing his resignation on air.
+He decided to essentially gut the station's Adult Contemporary playlist and heritage DJ's (who were perceived as bland and egotistical) and relaunch it as a Top 40 station with more laddish DJs to gain more teen and youth listeners.
+Dave Lee Travis, one of those heritage DJs (recently in the news after being found guilty of a sex offence), got wind that he would be thrown out by year's end, and ultimately decided to quit at the tail end of one of his programmes... announcing his resignation on air.

 "I want to put the record straight at this point... changes are being made here which go against my principles and I just can not agree with them."

 Said resignation made the papers.
 Within weeks, most of the "old guard" either quit as well (Simon Bates) or were axed (Alan Freeman), and the changes in playlist (going for a deeper sound with a limited timeframe instead of the adult contemporary sound) were put into motion.